Qonfused/ASUS-ZenBook-Duo-14-UX481-Hackintosh/docs/README.md

 ### 2. Build this repository using OC-Build
 **OC-Build** must be run in a Linux or macOS environment.

-> **Note** You
-> may need to upgrade your git version manually in order for sparse git cloning
-> to work with the OC-Build script (required).
->
-> Standard package repos on Ubuntu install git version 2.25.1 by default.
-You can upgrade your git version to the latest release candidate by running:
-> ```sh
-> sudo add-apt-repository ppa:git-core/candidate
-> sudo apt update
-> ```
->
-> Refer to https://launchpad.net/~git-core/+archive/ubuntu/candidate for more info.

 For Windows users, refer to [aka.ms/wslinstall](aka.ms/wslinstall) and [aka.ms/wsl2](aka.ms/wsl2) for instructions on installing wsl and upgrading to the wsl2 kernel (recommended).

 For Linux users (or wsl), ensure you have the following commands available: